 Knowing when you are allocated placement helps you to see which documents will expire while you are on placement which makes it easier to know what you need to update.
-In Semester 1 only, Flu vaccine and the Student Declaration may not be able to be updated until later in the semester as they are not available at that stage.
+In Semester 1 only, Flu vaccine and the Student Declaration may not be able to be updated until later in the semester as they are not available at Semester 1 release dates.

-Please remember when placements are released that It CANNOT BE GUARANTEED that your preferences, facility expressions of interest and special consideration requests will be met as there are many factors that affect placement allocations
+Please remember when placements are released that it CANNOT BE GUARANTEED that your preferences, facility expressions of interest and special consideration requests will be met as there are many factors that affect placement allocations